-July - September 2007 Update: During this period, researchers continued work on several tasks.
-The focus was on developing plans for the enforcement of the future HOT lanes.
-An enforcement summary was compiled in schematic form that provides a comprehensive assessment of field conditions, such as logical HOV verification areas, officer enforcement points, ramp volumes, photos, and general observations noted during field reconnaissance with METRO police.
-The information will be used to support evaluation of enforcement strategies and development of enforcement costs for the HOT lanes.
-A meeting was conducted with METRO and their consultant, Carter Burgess to coordinate future work on the project.
+October - December 2007 Update: During this period, researchers continued work on several tasks.
+An enforcement summary for US-59 South was compiled in schematic form that provides a comprehensive assessment of field conditions, such as logical HOV verification areas, officer enforcement points, ramp volumes, photos, and general observations noted during field reconnaissance with METRO police.
+Researchers conducted site inspections of all current HOV system access points to inventory current traffic control devices.
+Work on how the HOT Network will be handled from the back office began during this quarter.
+This included: